aspnetzero/documents/doc/Development-Guide-Mvc-Angularjs.md

 menu) to run unit tests:

-A new setting named **MultiTenancyEnabled** is introduced for unit test project with AspNet Zero v2.2.
+A new setting named **MultiTenancyEnabled** is introduced for unit test project with ASP.NET Zero v2.2.
 If you disable multi tenancy in your Core module, you also need to change this setting's value to false in unit test project's App.config.
 In this way, test related to multi tenancy will not be executed.
 Because some unit tests (tenant creation, edition